Hrishaan1/ftc28874portfolio/README.md

 1.  **Cloning the repository:**
     ```bash
-    git clone [Your Repository URL Here]
+    git clone github.com/Hrishaan1/ftc28874portfolio
     cd logic-legion-site
     ```
-2.  **Opening the file:** Drag and drop `index.html` directly into your web browser, or use a simple local server extension in your editor (like VS Code's Live Server).
+2.  **Opening the file:** Double click `index.html` to open it directly in your web browser, or use a simple local server extension in your editor (like VS Code's Live Server).

 ### 3. Deployment